Try our free ROI calculator. Discover your site's revenue potential.

 A green and white image of a cell phone and a search engine bar.

-Google has made significant changes to its indexing process to ensure that mobile users have a better experience when searching online.
+With the mobile-first indexing rollout, Google has made significant changes to its indexing process to ensure that mobile users have a better experience when searching online.
 While this is an achievable step on standard HTML websites, what does this mean for websites that rely heavily on JavaScript for functionality?

 What is Mobile-First Indexing?